tychedelia/td-rs/README.md

 Experiments integrating Rust into TouchDesigner's plugin framework.

+## Version compatibility

+The library is currently intended to be used with TouchDesigner version `2023.12000`.

 ## Getting started

 Fork and clone this repository.
 Plugins are built using the build system described below.
 New plugins